kpwrenn/DastomosArtStore/README.md

-# LearningFullStack
+# DastomosArtStore
-Learning Full Stack through Codecademy
-Simple Website using HTML and CSS for an Arts and Crafts store
+Simple project while learning Full Stack through Codecademy Simple Website using HTML and CSS for an Arts and Crafts store